 Suubi was a mentee on the Mentoring Women in Business programme in 2014.

-Suubi, an entrepreneur and mentee from Argentina, and her mentor Samridhi from the USA, worked together on the Mentoring Women in Business Programme, in collaboration with Bank of America, in 2014.
+Suubi, an entrepreneur and mentee from Uganda, and her mentor Samridhi from the USA, worked together on the Mentoring Women in Business Programme, in collaboration with Bank of America, in 2014.
 Following the conclusion of the programme, we caught up with them to find out about their experience.

 Suubi has a love of fashion design, which includes everything from creating conceptual sketches to bringing intricate patterns to life.
 After studying art and design at university in Kampala, Uganda, Suubi was keen to turn her vision into reality.
 In 2009, just a couple years after graduating, Suubi set up shop in her parents’ garage and launched her clothing company, Suu-Bee Ltd.